Understanding and Improving Body Image after Burn Injury

 Based on Research by Burn Injury Model Systems

-- Anxiety about social or intimate settings where the scars may be noticed.
+- Anxiety about social or intimate settings where the scars may be seen,

-- Worrying about how people will react when they see the scars.
+- Worry about how people will react when they see the scars, and

-These feelings are normal and described below are ways you can alleviate this distress and feel more positive about your body image.
+These feelings are normal.
+The following sections describe ways you can ease this distress and feel more positive about your body.

 After a burn injury, your skin goes through several phases of healing.
-During each phase of healing, it is important to follow the guidance provided by your burn team to improve how your skin heals.
+During each phase, it’s important to follow the advice of your burn team to improve how your skin heals.

 Wound Healing Phase

-What you see: Light-colored skin replacing open wounds.
-The faster a wound heals, the less scarring will occur.
+What you see: Lighter colored skin replaces open wounds.
+For darker skinned people, pink colored skin may replace the burn wound at first and then lessen with time.
+Generally, the faster a wound heals, the less scarring will occur.

-What you can do: Get involved with your wound care as much as possible, such as helping with dressing changes.
-A cleaner wound heals faster, and the more aware you are of your wound care, the more likely you are to take good care of it.
+What you can do: Get involved with your wound care as much as possible, such as helping with the dressing changes.
+A cleaner wound heals faster.
+The more aware and involved you are with your wound care, the more likely you are to take good care of your burn.

 Scar Formation Phase

-What you see: After the wound heals, the skin changes over the next 3–4 months becoming darker, stiffer and raised.
+What you see: After the wound heals, the skin changes over the next 3–4 months.
+It becomes darker, stiffer, and raised.

-What you can do: Scarring is a problem not only because of its appearance, it can also be disabling due to stiffness and pain.
+What you can do: Scarring can be a problem because of how it looks.
+Scarring can also make skin stiff and painful

-- Work with the rehabilitation team to minimize scarring.
-Your team may advise you to wear pressure garments or splints or perform scar massage or stretching exercises.
+- Work with the rehabilitation team to lessen scarring.
+Your team may tell you to wear pressure garments or splints, massage the scar, or do stretching exercises.

 Scar Maturation Phase

 What you see: Scar maturation can take up to 1–2 years.
-During this process the scarred skin gradually returns to a more normal skin tone and becomes softer and flatter.
+During this process, the scarred skin gradually returns to a more normal skin tone.
+It also becomes softer and flatter.